 This leather is lambskin, which feels great against your ears, and contributes to the headphones feeling comfortable for the time we were able to use them for.

 Although the H4s are a very compact pair of headphones, the earcups successfully fit entirely over our ears, and where they made contact the soft leather meant that they still felt comfortable.

-With this contact there’s a danger that over long periods the headphones might become hot to the touch, but we’ll have to test them more extensively to determine whether this is the case.
+With this contact there’s a danger that over long periods the headphones might become warm and clammy, but we’ll have to test them more extensively to determine whether this is the case.

 On the underside of the right earcup is where you’ll find the headphones’ control buttons.
 B&O has erred on the simpler side for its control scheme, opting to use just a single button for both track control, paring, and turning the headphones on and off.